ruby/www.ruby-lang.org/en/news/_posts/2021-04-05-ruby-2-6-7-released.md

 Many committers, developers, and users who provided bug reports helped us make this release.
 Thanks for their contributions.

-The maintenance of Ruby 2.6, including this release, is based on the ÅgAgreement for the Ruby stable versionÅh of the Ruby Association.
+The maintenance of Ruby 2.6, including this release, is based on the "Agreement for the Ruby stable version" of the Ruby Association.